-This virtually indestructible material is made from a blend of 30 to 50 percent recycled plastic with real wood fibers.
 Composite decks are growing in popularity because of superior durability and resistance to warping, rot, mold and UV rays.
+They are made from a blend of 30 to 50 percent recycled plastic with real wood fibers, and are virtually indestructible.
 Materials are available in a variety of colors and some can be manufactured to replicate the look of natural wood.

 Many can be installed with concealed fasteners, similar to dense hardwoods.
-Popular composite decking manufacturers include Trex, Timbertech, and Fiberon.
+Popular manufacturers include Trex, Timbertech, and Fiberon.

 On the downside, deck wood requires staining, weatherproofing, sealing and regular maintenance to maintain both their looks and durability.
 You need to factor in these additional costs into your budget.

 Additionally, wood that is not properly treated is susceptible to rot and mold.
 You should be especially careful with Pressure Treated Wood.
 Since it is wood of the lowest quality, it will tend to warp, crack and split much faster than other types of wood.